Mara Elephant Project

 Saving a Keystone Species

-Thankfully based in the Mara is the Mara Elephant Project (MEP), which is one of the most dedicated and impactful boots-on-the-ground elephant conservation organisations in the world.
-Led by CEO Marc Goss, MEP initially began as an anti-poaching effort, but quickly evolved to include mitigation of human-wildlife conflict, employing a multi-pronged approach and state-of-the-art technology to address the myriad complex issues of elephant conservation.
+Thankfully, the Mara has the Mara Elephant Project (MEP), one of the world’s most dedicated and impactful boots-on-the-ground elephant conservation organisations.
+Led by CEO Marc Goss, MEP initially began as an anti-poaching effort but quickly evolved to include human-wildlife conflict mitigation.
+It employs a multi-pronged approach and state-of-the-art technology to address the myriad complex issues of elephant conservation.

-In recent years, the scope and reach of MEP has grown beyond just elephants, and even beyond just the Mara, with conservation and anti-poaching efforts as far as the Grumeti Reserve in Tanzania.
+In recent years, the scope and reach of MEP have grown beyond elephants and even the Mara, with conservation and anti-poaching efforts reaching as far as the Grumeti Reserve in Tanzania.

-The Angama Foundation is a proud supporter of MEP, having recently funded the collaring of an elephant, aptly named “Fitz,” in the nearby under-threat Nyakweri Forest, to keep an eye on his movement and preempt any human-wildlife conflict.
-Furthermore, the Angama Foundation has committed to a significant annual contribution to MEP through 2022.
+The Angama Foundation is a proud supporter of MEP, having recently funded the collaring of an elephant named Fitz in the nearby under-threat Nyakweri Forest to monitor his movement and preempt any human-wildlife conflict.

 Guest Author | 27 October 2023